 The SimpliSafe do-it-yourself home security system lives up to its name with straightforward pricing and basic equipment offerings.
 Its equipment costs are lower than most other home security companies, and you have the option of monthly monitoring without a long-term contract.

-The “simple” in SimpliSafe may be its biggest pro and its biggest con.
-This literal out-of-the-box home security solution may be too basic for people looking to protect a larger home.
-Plus, there are no outdoor security cameras, and home automation options are limited.
+This literal out-of-the-box home security solution may be too basic for some people.
+Plus, outdoor security cameras and home automation options are limited.

 If you’re looking for home security on a budget, SimpliSafe’s affordable equipment and no-contract professional monitoring are hard to beat.This system is ideal for small living spaces, but it may fall short if you need to protect a large piece of property.